 Here are the major steps in the loading of most web pages.
-Steps 1-6 in the diagram correspond to the numbered steps in the process.
+The numbers 1-6 in the diagram correspond to the numbered steps below.

 - A page load begins when a user selects a hyperlink, submits a form, or types a URL in a browser.
 This is also referred to as the initial request or the navigation start.
 The user's action sends a request across the network to the web application server.

 - The request reaches the application for processing.
 (The request may take some time to start being processed.
 This could be the result of request queuing or it could be other factors.)

 - The app finishes processing and sends an HTML response back across the network to the user's browser.
 This is sometimes referred to as response start or first byte.

 - The user's browser receives the HTML response and starts to process the Document Object Model, or DOM.

 - The DOM finishes loading; this point is known as DOM ready.
 Using the DOM, the user's browser starts to render the page.